 This is a line directly lifted from The Foster Care Co-operative’s brochure, designed to be read by perspective foster carer applicants.
 It is an attempt to highlight the need for diverse foster carers – from all sections of society.
 In reality, it doesn’t even come close to an exhaustive list.

-FCC advertise for diverse carers because the children who need a home are equally as diverse.
+More specifically, FCC seeks diverse carers because the children who need foster homes are equally as diverse.
 Of course, foster carers have the ability to be flexible with any child in their care.
 Some adjustments may need to be made within the home to cater for, say, a religious-specific diet.
 But generally, foster carers are able to adapt, adjust and care for a child no matter what their background or needs may be.
 And that’s why they are amazing people.

-Last year, FCC approved their first deaf foster carer – a teacher of British Sign Language.
+In 2018, FCC approved their first deaf foster carer – a teacher of British Sign Language.
 Local Authorities were contacted, and three months later our carer was able to offer a short-term home to a deaf young person.
 Due to the outstanding ‘match’, the carer had an excellent understanding of the child’s needs.
-Consequently, the young person is currently thriving in his foster home and his social worker has commented that the carer offers him ‘good wrap-around care’.
-The carer has gone on to recommend FCC to another deaf colleague, who has since made an application to become a foster carer.
+Consequently, the young person went on to thrive in his foster home and the young person’s social worker commented that the carer offered him ‘good wrap-around care’.
+The carer has gone on to recommend FCC to other deaf colleagues who may be interested in fostering.

-On a different note, one of FCC’s social workers is taking part in ongoing research with the University of Worcester, into breaking down any barriers that disabled people may face when wanting to become foster carers.
-For this, there are currently challenges to often used phrases such as having to be ‘fit and healthy’ in order to become a carer.
-Alternative phrasing being considered is ‘Do you have the capacity and stamina to foster?’, with a possible footnote stating that having a disability or health (physical or mental) condition won’t preclude you from becoming a foster carer in itself.
+On a different note, one of FCC’s social workers took part in a two-year research project along with the University of Worcester.
+The research was commissioned to look into the barriers that disabled people may face when wanting to become foster carers, and if these barriers could be removed.
+After all, if people with disabilities could care for a child with a disability, what greater match could there be?
+Even before the research had commenced, FCC were looking at the language used around the medical and health aspects of its fostering application process.
+Phrases such as ‘fit and healthy’ were replaced with ‘do you have the capacity and stamina to foster?’, with a footnote stating that ‘having a disability or health (physical or mental) condition wouldn’t preclude you from becoming a foster carer in itself.’

 Inclusion isn’t a tick box or a gesture of diversity.
 At FCC, it’s based on finding the best possible carer-to-child match.
 That means finding, training and nurturing a diverse range of foster carers.
 That way, children’s time in the care system can hopefully be the best that it can possibly be.